Bacon Wrapped Apricots

 - Place a sage leaf on each apricot, wrap with a pice of bacon, and place seam-side down on a baking sheet.

-- Bake until the bacon is beginning to crisp, 6-8 minutes per side.
+- Bake until the bacon is beginning to crisp, 10 or so minutes per side.
+Oven's vary, so keep checking it.

 - Remove from oven and brush with the maple syrup.